mj-meyer/mjmeyer.dev/src/pages/about.md

 ## My strengths

-- My self-awareness enables me to discern when I can contribute and when I need to solicit help.
+- I'm able to discern when I can contribute and when I need to solicit help.
 - I strive to foster a positive team environment by recognizing and promoting the excellent work done by my colleagues.
 - With a natural inclination for problem-solving, I tackle both technical and personal challenges with equal fervour.
 - My passion for staying updated with the latest tech excites me more than the latest Netflix drop.
 I find immense joy in my work!